• Elemental Navigator

 Select applicants will be invited to share more about their technology, business and strategy for scaling impact.
 We will also spend time getting to know their customers, investors and community partners.

-Cohort offers will be made on a rolling basis.
+Cohort offers will be made all at once.
 Following program acceptance, companies will become acquainted with Elemental’s team, systems and services.
 Project Track companies will work to finalize their Scope of Work and kick off their projects.

 Cohort Kickoff and CEO & Leadership Summit

-Cohort 12 companies will spend time in person getting to know the Elemental team, fellow cohort members and our partners through workshops and facilitated discussions.
-Then, we'll be joined by other alumni CEOs and and leaders from the Elemental portfolio to share knowledge and connect.
+Cohort 13 companies will spend time in person getting to know the Elemental team, fellow cohort members and our partners through workshops and facilitated discussions.
+Then, we'll be joined by other alumni CEOs and leaders from the Elemental portfolio to share knowledge and connect.

 Project execution and closeout